The 2022 Guide to State Park Camping Reservations in All 50 States

 South Carolina

-You’ll find 36 state parks in South Carolina that have campgrounds for either tenters or RVers.
-Reservations can be made up to 13 months in advance and there is a 2-night minimum.
+You’ll find nearly 40 state parks in South Carolina that have campgrounds for either tents or RVs.
+Reservations can be made up to 13 months in advance, and there’s a 2-night minimum (this can increase at some parks during certain periods).
 You can reserve online, via a reservation hotline, or by calling the park directly.

 Reservations: South Carolina State Parks